William John Bankes: Adventures and friendships

 Bankes became interested in exploration and discovery, and had an evident passion for ancient Egypt and fine art.
 His extensive portfolio of notes, manuscripts and drawings produced and collected during his travels along the Nile with explorations in Egypt, Nubia, and the Near East with Giovanni Finati, whose memoirs he translated, have significant historical value and provide the only historical record of some inscriptions and monuments.

 Bankes inherited Soughton Hall in Flintshire, Wales from his great uncle, and in 1835 inherited his family's home, Kingston Lacy.
 The mansion was home to Bankes for many years and still houses his vast collections of art and artefacts.

 Sir Charles Barry, a renowned architect in his day, was also a long-term friend of Bankes.
 The two men met in 1819 at the temple of Rameses in Abu Simbel, where Bankes made drawings and arranged for the transport of the bilingual obelisk from Philae that may be seen in the gardens of Kingston Lacy today.
 Bankes had great respect for Barry's talents and Barry accomplished much of the building work on the Bankes's family properties over the years.
 Barry is known for his work on the Palace of Westminster, St. Peter's Church in Brighton, the Victoria Tower and the Westminster Bridge.
 His work was inspired by Italian Renaissance architecture and contributed to the improved design of Bankes' home, Kingston Lacy.

-While travelling in Spain and Portugal during the Peninsular War, Bankes served as aide-de-camp to the Duke of Wellington, who later came to Bankes' rescue when he was on trial for partaking in a homosexual act.
+While travelling in Spain and Portugal during the Peninsular War, Bankes served as aide-de-camp to the Duke of Wellington, who later came to Bankes' rescue when Bankes was put on trial and subsequently acquitted in 1833 for engaging in a homosexual act near Westminster Abbey.
 The Duke also celebrated Bankes' successes; he performed the ceremony at Kingston Lacy when the foundation was laid for one of Bankes' most notable discoveries, the Philae obelisk.

 Bankes was an amateur architect, a careful epigrapher, and mastered the art of copying ancient inscriptions.
 He was very interested in Egypt and, though he was an opponent of Champollion, in deciphering ancient Egyptian hieroglyphs.
 Bankes dabbled in architecture and with the assistance of his friend Charles Barry, transformed Kingston Lacy by encasing the brick structure with stone.
 He collected numerous Spanish paintings, by Murillo and others, as well as artefacts from Ancient Egypt which are still housed at the house.

 He was elected a Fellow of the Royal Society in March 1822.

-One of his commissions for Kingston Lacy in 1853 was a set of 16 bronze tortoises from the sculptor Carlo Marochetti as supporters for four decorative marble urns; their design was based on one of Bankes' pet tortoises.
-Four were stolen in 1992, but returned to the house in 2021.